TheChouzanOne/ExtendingAlga/Blog/introduction.md

 Well, this is the end of my first post.
 It was basically a brainstorm of ideas.
 The next step is to actually get my hands dirty and start coding some graphs with the library.
 I've noticed that there's no `bfs` algorithm implemented, while `dfs` is and I don't know why.
 I will try to implement `bfs` on the next blog to get the hang of the library and haskell before diving into the labelled world.

-Any comments are welcome and much appriciated :)
+Any comments are welcome and much appreciated :)